 Inheritance tax is only paid on the amount that exceeds the limit and should be paid within six months of the death.

-There are many ways inheritance tax liability can be reduced; we’ve set out some of the most relevant below.
+There are many ways inheritance tax liability can be reduced (such as the trust-based will); we’ve set out some of the most relevant below.

 The family home

 The most commonly relevant exemption is the ‘residential nil-rate band’.

 Where the family home (meaning a property the deceased has lived in at some point since owning it) is being transferred to a direct descendent, £175,000 more is allowed to be transferred tax-free.

 So, where the family home is being passed on to a direct descendant, the threshold becomes £500,000 (the standard £325,000 + £175,000).